emday4prez/emday4prez/README.md

 ### Hi my name is Emerson  🥾 🏄🏻‍♂️ 🏕️ ⛰️
-- 🔭 I’m currently working on a full stack web app for ordering food.
+- 🔭 I’m currently working on a multi-player realtime trivia app.
 - 🌱 I’m currently learning TypeScript.
 - 👯 I’m looking to collaborate on React and Node.js projects.
 - 📫 How to reach me: emerson.day@gmail.com